 Listen for signs of recharging of the unit.
 Typically they only recharge at night, if you constantly hear it, or hear it during daytime hours have a service company come check it.

 Constant running water or drips coming from the bathroom or kitchen faucets, the bathtub, or outdoor hose bibs are leaks that need repairing.
-Free plumbers tape (teflon tape) is available at the Utility Billing office, or by requesting a leak kit.
+Free plumbers tape is available at the Utility Billing office, or by requesting a leak kit.

-Some leaky showerheads can be fixed by making sure they’re screwed in tight and by using plumber’s or Teflon tape to secure it.
+Some leaky showerheads can be fixed by making sure they’re screwed in tight and using plumber’s or Teflon tape to secure it.

 For more complicated valve leaks in showers, contact a licensed plumber.

-Leak Detection Kit
+Toilet Leak Detection & Drip Measurement Kit